EnkryptedV1rus/vanta.github.io/README.md

-# EnkryptedV1rus-vanta.github.io
-i have no clue.... chat gpt made this
+# This was created because i was bored